Elastic properties of nano diamond revealed for the first time

 The research holds great promise because diamond is compatible with the human body.
 One area of possible future exploration is diamond needle-based drug delivery to human cells.
 “Our discovery on nano diamond’s elasticity can help to make such intracellular delivery to be more durable, and cost-effective, noting that diamond needles are not as brittle as what we perceived,” Dr Lu explained.

-“The next generation of information technology could also be based on diamond.
+“The next generation of information technology could be also based on diamond.
 Nanoscale diamonds with well controlled point defects can be used for quantum computing and quantum information processing,” said Dr Lu.
 “Our discovery concerning diamond’s nano-sized characteristics allows manufacturers to produce highly reliable and efficient diamond resonators and sensors for faster data storage and transfer.
 Future computers will be smaller, lighter and faster,” Dr Lu predicted.

 This novel finding may pave the way for diamond’s practical applications in nanomechanical engineering, biomedical engineering, photonics, optoelectronics, and ultra-strength materials.